inklesspen/ao3mimic/README.md

 ## Basic instructions

 Install the ao3mimic package in the usual way (uv, pipx, etc).
 I have only actually tested it with Python 3.12 but it may work with earlier versions.
+You will also need to [install Sass](https://sass-lang.com/install/) and make sure it can be found on your PATH.

 Configure your content directory: